csfeeser/ansible_essentials/roleconversion.md

 0. Move into your new role.

     `student@bchd:~$` `cd ~/galaxy/roles/challenge`

+0. Update your ansible.cfg file so that it knows to look in this directory to find/use your role!

+    `student@bchd:~/galaxy/roles/challenge$` `echo "roles_path=~/galaxy/roles/" >> ~/.ansible.cfg`
-0. If you haven't yet, install the `tree` application, it can really help!
+2. If you haven't yet, install the `tree` application, it can really help!

     `student@bchd:~/galaxy/roles/challenge$` `sudo apt install tree -y`